 When bad things happen to some people, they fail to take responsibility and they blame external circumstances for their “bad luck.”
 An aspect of the entrepreneurial mindset is holding yourself accountable.
 You are responsible for your successes and failures.
 Blaming others when things don’t work out will get you nowhere.
 Embrace the pressure and work harder to achieve your goals.

 If there is one thing that all entrepreneurs have, it is a vision.
-It may not be a vision of their specific product or solution yet, but they have an idea that they are truly passionate about.
+Their vision may not be of a specific product or solution yet, but they have an idea that they are truly passionate about.
 It may simply be that they want to be self-employed and not work for someone else.
 It may be to end world hunger.
 Whatever it is, it drives them day in and day out.
 That vision evolves over time but is always present.
 Think about what drives you.

 People with this mindset take action.
 They don’t sit around planning their big idea for years, they run with it and learn along the way.
 They are doers.
 Entrepreneurs are decisive and avoid wasting their time by overthinking.
 The word “entrepreneur” comes from the French word “entreprendre” meaning “undertake.”
 Entrepreneurs take on challenges and do so with curiosity and passion.
 Consider the last time you didn’t overthink something and instead you were decisive in taking action.